remichartier/023_selfDrivingCarND_PIDControllerInCppProject/README.md

 ---

+Note : for Udacity evaluation, the write-up report is in [write-up.md](write-up.md).

 ## Project Introduction

 This project revisits the lake race track from the Behavioral Cloning Project.
 But for this time, goal is to implement a PID controller in C++ to maneuver the vehicle around the track.